On the expressivity of bi-Lipschitz normalizing flows: Proofs

 \subsection{Proof of $F(B_{R,\vx_0}) \subset B_{L_1R,F(\vx_0)}$}

-First of all, for every $\vz\in F(B_{R,\vx_0})$, there exist $\vx\in B_R$ such that $F\inv(\vz) = \vx$, we have:
+First of all, for every $\vz\in F(B_{R,\vx_0})$, there exist $\vx\in B_R$ such that $F\inv(\vz) = \vx$, we have :

-\paragraph{Upper bound of $ Q(B_{L_1R})$} First of all, it can be easily establish that $ Q(B_{L_1R}(F(\vx_0)))$ is at a maximum when $F(\vx_0)=0$.
+\paragraph{Upper bound of $ Q(B_{L_1R})$} This bound is extracted from the work of \citet{ball_reverse_1993} on the Reverse Isoperimetric Inequality.
+First of all, it can be easily establish that $ Q(B_{L_1R}(F(\vx_0)))$ is at a maximum when $F(\vx_0)=0$.
 From now on, we will only consider $B_{L_1R}$ the ball centered on $0$.
-Therefore the objective is to find an upper bound on:
+Therefore the objective is to find an upper bound on :

-We can use the polar coordinates system to get another expression of the Gaussian measure with $S_{d-1}(r) = \frac{2\pi^{d/2}r^{d-1}}{ Q(d/2)}$ being the volume of the hypersphere:
+We can use the polar coordinates system to get another expression of the Gaussian measure with $S_{d-1}(r) = \frac{2\pi^{d/2}r^{d-1}}{ Q(d/2)}$ being the volume of the hypersphere :

-However $r^{d-1}e^{-r^2/2}$ has a maximum value reached for $r=\sqrt{d-1}$, we can have an upper bound:
+However $r^{d-1}e^{-r^2/2}$ has a maximum value reached for $r=\sqrt{d-1}$, we can have an upper bound :

 Then, with the Stirling approximation of the Gamma function:

 We obtain:

 Using the bound